ritesh001/Polymer-Molecular-Dynamics/website/api/core/System.md

 - `data_fname` _str_ - File name of the data file, which will be read in by LAMMPS [read_data](https://docs.lammps.org/read_data.html) command

+- `cleanup` _bool_ - Whether to clean up files other than the LAMMPS data file PSP generated

 **Returns**: